Strength through diversity. Access through equity. Respect through inclusion.

 Every Bremer employee is mandated to take DEI training.
 Trainings for 2022 include unconscious bias and microaggression curricula, with an additional hiring practices training required for managers.

 Bremer’s internal diversity council is tasked with establishing company strategies with a DEI lens.
-We’ve begun exploring vendor partnerships to ensure we are intentionally partnering with diverse-owned vendors.

 We’re partnering with Genesys Works to help underserved young adults find career success and upward mobility within Bremer.